dcalhoun/david-calhoun/app/_posts/2013-10-30-migration-to-jekyll-my-journey-to-understanding-yeoman.md

 grunt buildcontrol:pages
 ````

-All in all I'm very happy to finally have a high level understanding of the benefits of Yeoman.
-I look forward to exploring creating custom generators of my own to speed up my workflow, as well as streamline project spin up for my coworkers.
+All in all I'm very happy to finally have a high-level understanding of the benefits of Yeoman.
+I look forward to exploring creating custom generators of my own to speed up my workflow, as well as streamline project spin-up for my coworkers.

 If you have any questions or comments about using Yeoman, Grunt or the jekyllrb generator, feel free to leave comments below.